Insurance for MMA and other similar Combat Sports

 The use of Waiver and Risk Forms

 These forms generally do not hold up in the case of accidents because no one can sign their rights away not to sue in case of

 serious injury.
 To help address this problem use an 'assumption of the risk' form.
 For further details contact the CMAA Office.

-In January 2009 received news that another Martial Arts Body was again offering membership with cover for Amateur MMA.
+In January 2009 received news that another martial arts group was again offering membership with cover for amateur MMA.
 As a

 result we published this 2nd article:

 We contacted Perkins Slade and asked them to check this for us as if the situation had changed we would alter our own insurance